mageplaza/magento-2-currency-formatter/README.md

 # Magento 2 Currency Formatter Extension Free

+> **(Update) 2023-02-20**: This project will be marked as a paid item and no longer be maintained as free.
+For further updates and technical support, please follow [Mageplaza Currency Formatter](http://www.mageplaza.com/magento-2-currency-formatter/) for more information.
+We understand that this change might create inconvenience for our users.
+However, this is to ensure that the module will be updated with more useful features to support Magento 2 stores better.
+If you have any concerns or ideas about any features you would like to see, don’t hesitate to [contact us](https://www.mageplaza.com/support/) and leave a request.

-[Mageplaza Currency Formatter extension](http://www.mageplaza.com/magento-2-currency-formatter/) brings flexibility in formatting the price currency appearance in Magento stores.
+Mageplaza Currency Formatter extension brings flexibility in formatting the price currency appearance in Magento stores.
 With the support of Currency Formatter, customers from multi-nations will feel familiar with the price format and avoid risks of misunderstanding.

 ## 1. Documentation
 - [Installation guide](https://www.mageplaza.com/install-magento-2-extension/)